Incremental Learning of Structured Memory via Closed-Loop Transcription: Experimental Verification

 \subsection{Effectiveness of Incremental Reviewing}

-Last, we verify how the incrementally learned LDR memory can be further consolidated with an unsupervised incremental reviewing phase described at the end of Section \ref{sec:incremental}.
+We verify how the incrementally learned LDR memory can be further consolidated with an unsupervised incremental reviewing phase described at the end of Section \ref{sec:incremental}.
 Experiments are conducted on CIFAR-10, with 10 steps.

-\textbf{Improving discriminativeness of the memory.} Table \ref{tab:review_accu} shows how the classification accuracy on all classes improves steadily after each cycle of incrementally reviewing the entire dataset.
-After a few (here 8) cycles, the accuracy approaches the same as that from learning all classes together in a joint fashion (last column).

-\textbf{Improving generative quality of the memory.} Figure \ref{fig:memory_review} left shows replayed images of the first class `airplane' at the end of incremental learning of all ten classes, sampled along the top-3 principal components -- every four rows (32 images) are along one principal direction.
+\textbf{Improving discriminativeness of the memory.} In the reviewing process, all the parameters in the training are the same as incremental learning Table \ref{tab:review_accu} shows how the overall accuracy improves steadily after each cycle of incrementally reviewing the entire dataset.
+After a few (here 8) cycles, the accuracy approaches the same as that from learning all classes together via Closed-Loop Transcription in a joint fashion (last column).
+This shows that the reviewing process indeed has the potential to learn a better representation for all classes of data, despite the review process is still trained incrementally. \textbf{Improving generative quality of the memory.} Figure \ref{fig:memory_review} left shows replayed images of the first class `airplane' at the end of incremental learning of all ten classes, sampled along the top-3 principal components -- every two rows (16 images) are along one principal direction.
 Their visual quality remains very decent -- observed almost no forgetting.
 The right figure shows replayed images after reviewing the first class once.
 We notice a significant improvement in visual quality after the reviewing, and principal components of the features in the subspace start to correspond to distinctively different visual attributes within the same class.